AssemblyScript/node/README.md

 ```

 Doing so will automatically register common globals like the `Buffer` class and enables requiring
-for example the filesystem module through `import "fs"`.
+for example the filesystem module through `import * as fs from "fs"`.

 Documentation
 -------------